Huy-DNA/Cpp-STL-compatible-DSA/README.md

 * I'll try to provide as much information as possible in a README file for each implementation here.
 It's a way that I revise things and might turn out useful in the future!? &#129488;

 ## What I've learnt from this
-* When testing written C++ libraries, always include it first before any other standard library.
-This way, you can figure out what standard library you forget to include in your written libraries.
+* Always include self-written libraries first before any other standard libraries.
 * Consider adding constant version of any methods you're writing if it's possible.
-There are some cases in which it's necessary but hard to see why.
-Look at the README file of "Direct-addressing table - No Null Marking".
+See my notes at [Direct-addressing table - No Null Marking](https://github.com/HuyDNA/DSA/tree/main/Data%20structures/Direct-addressing%20table).
+* My project organization and documentation skills are bad lol.

 ## Some works done
 * [Compact List and Fast probabilistic search on Linked List](https://github.com/HuyDNA/DSA/tree/main/Data%20structures/Linked%20list/Compact%20list)